dkublik/jekyll-now/about.md

 ---

 Dawid Kublik
-Senior Java Developer @ 4FinanceIT
+Senior Java Developer @ ViacomTech
 more - ToBeDescribed

 ### More Information